ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 You can include the Zerto service with a new {{site.data.keyword.vcf-auto}} instance or add the service to your existing instance.

-Zerto v9.5u1 is not supported for instances with VMware vSphere 6.5 and 6.7.
+Zerto version 9.5u1 and later are not supported for instances with VMware vSphere 6.5 and 6.7.
 However, you can still order stand-alone licenses for existing instances with vSphere 6.x.
 {: restriction}

 ## Billing for Zerto replication